matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ### Learning Zinc

-Zinc programming language has an official [book](https://zinc.zksync.io/) which provides an introduction to its core principles and conventions.
+The Zinc programming language has an official [book](https://zinc.zksync.io/) which provides an introduction to its core principles and conventions.

 ### Getting help